JamesHHC/Pharm-Info-Site/docs/README.md

 - Enables scalable querying from either side of the relationship

 These connections are surfaced throughout the UI—for example, in modals where users can search for and associate existing rules or contacts with a pharmacy.
 Changes to shared data propagate wherever the resource is linked, maintaining consistency without manual duplication.

 ---

+## 💾 Automated Backups to SharePoint

+**Overview:**
+To safeguard data and ensure disaster recovery readiness, the backend performs automated weekly PostgreSQL backups.
+These backups are timestamped and uploaded to a designated SharePoint drive via the Microsoft Graph API.

+**How it works:**

+- A scheduled Node.js cron job runs every Friday at 8AM.
+- The job performs a PostgreSQL `pg_dump` using the custom format for better control during restoration.
+- The resulting `.sql` file is uploaded to SharePoint using a secure OAuth2 workflow.
+- Older backup files are automatically purged locally and remotely to conserve storage.

+> Credentials for SharePoint access are stored in environment variables and scoped specifically for file upload purposes.

+---